telmonteiro/AMATERASU/README.md

 Caveats:
 - AMATERASU was tested using NIRPS spectra only, so the predefined indices are NIR lines.
-- AMATERASU was only tested with spectral lines that were more or less simmetrical and with a decent depth, so spectral lines like He I 10830 Å or Paschen $\beta$ were not considered.
+- AMATERASU was only tested with spectral lines that were more or less simmetrical and with a decent depth, so spectral lines like He I 10830 $\AA$ or Paschen $\beta$ were not considered.
-- The interpolation included seems to behave weirdly for narrow bandpasses.
-For example, with a narrow bandpass and ACTIN I could detect Proxima's rotation period, but this is hardly the case in AMATERASU (for K I (c), the rotation period was detected with bandpasses of 0.3 Å and above).
-The interpolation method is basically the same as the "new" method in ACTIN2, and not the "true" method.
+- For now, only accepts 2D spectra.

 Future upgrades:
 - Code more organized and some more functionalities (similar to ACTIN, e.g. line plots, more user friendly, etc).
 - Include option to convert the wavelength to RV space.
-- Improve interpolation method.
+- Accept a list of input periods and a list of lines to analyse.
+- Accept 1D spectra.
+- Output options:
+    - Standard: warns if some input period was detect, in which line and with which FAP.
+    - Full: saves all analysis data in a directory for example.
+- Option to include a known activity indice to compute correlations in function of central bandpass and return bandpass that maximizes correlation (positive or negative).

 ## Running AMATERASU